Inspection Reports for

 Failure to ensure routine medications were consistently available and administered as ordered.

-Failure to ensure medications and glucose control solutions were labeled with open dates and stored properly.
+Failure to label and date opened medications and glucose control solutions and store them properly.

 Failure to maintain infection control standards including proper PPE use by staff, visitors, and transportation personnel for residents on isolation precautions.